An overview of the available grant funding, as well as non-grant products that can also support your business.

 Grants worth up to £50,000 are available to small and medium-sized rural businesses in the Chilterns and Clay Vales areas of Buckinghamshire and up to £100,000 in parts of Northamptonshire.
 Grants are available to help small and medium sized rural businesses to grow, for farmers wishing to diversify, and to help and support tourism projects, community groups, foresters and other rural enterprises.

-Velocity grants are avaialble for Aylesbury Vale businesses with fewer than 250 employees who have operating for a year or more.
-The grants are split into revenue and capital grants.
+Velocity grants are available for Aylesbury Vale businesses with fewer than 250 employees who have operating for a year or more.

 Manufacturing Growth Fund